Tallinn – Our Truths & Trivia

-So, this is our light-hearted view of Tallinn in Estonia.
+So this post is our light-hearted view of Tallinn

 Tallinn was known by its historical German name of Reval from the 13th century until 1918 when it regained its independence.